RuterNo/ruterno.github.io/docs/ota.md

 MQTT is used as the transport mechanism for all OTA messages.
 MQTT is a simple pub-sub based messaging protocol, that works on top of TCP/IP as well as on websockets.

-?> This page is an update of an outdated OTA Messages wiki page that was based on version 1.0 of the requirements.
-Version 1.1 of the requirements introduced some changes and after the development process began, new needs were identified as documented here, partly for use in formulating a change order for the operators selected for routes in Romerike and the electric bus contract.

 ## Summary
 The summary refers to topics on board the buses.
 See below for mapping of the local topic to the bridged topic.
 Changes noted in status are based on a comparison with v1.1 of the OTA Messages document.
 Direction is in/out of the bus.